tweag/python-monorepo-example/2017-08-14-inline-java.md

 ```

 Based on the instances of `Reify` and `Coercible` that are in scope,
-Haskell is able to pin with precision what Java type the quasiquotation
+Haskell is able to determine with precision what Java type the quasiquotation
 should return.
 In this program, the Haskell side expects Java to return
 an array of doubles (`java.lang.Double[]` when the Java side is
 returning an array of strings (`java.lang.String[]`).
 The `javac`